-11. IANA Considerations

-11.1.
-IANA Registration of new Power State Sets
+12. IANA Considerations 12.1.
+IANA Registration of new Power State Sets adopted; since it would lead to proliferation of Power State Sets.

 This document specifies an initial set of Power State Sets.
 The list of these Power State Sets with their numeric identifiers is given is Section 6.
 IANA maintains the lists of Power State Sets.